 Two weeks ago, we faced Champions League semi-finalists and Women’s Super League outfit Chelsea.
 Despite the defeat, I thought the team played really well and contained the Blues assuredly.

-It gave us plenty of positives to take into last Sunday’s game against London Bees, a match I told the squad was a must win.
+It gave us plenty of positives to take into a recent game against London Bees, a match I told the squad was a must win.
 We tweaked the system a little bit and that resulted in Ella Rutherford having her best game of the season since joining, and she fully deserved her well-taken brace.

 It was disappointing to be two goals up and then see the Bees pull it back to 2-2 but the response to get the late winner was pleasing; we showed our Palace spirit, dug in and kept on going to make the most of that bit of luck that was handed to us late on.